nilsmehlhorn/blog/posts/ts-react-ssr-webpack/index.md

 }
 ```

-Before writing the webpack configuration, we'll install two plugin: one that allows us to clean the output directory before each build and another one that generates a JSON file with information about the build output:
+Before writing the webpack configuration, we'll install two plugins: one that allows us to clean the output directory before each build and another one that generates a JSON file with information about the build output:

 ```bash
 npm install --save-dev clean-webpack-plugin webpack-manifest-plugin